jundalisay/sp/content/en/research/marco-polo/volume-1/book-1/chapter-20.md

+---
+heading: "Chapter 29"
-CHAPTER 29.
-The Province of Badashan.
+title: "The Province of Badashan"
+description: There are two Hermenias, the Greater and the Less.
+a: "Marco Polo"
+c: "darkslategray"
+weight: 4
+# date: 2025-05-01
+---

 Badashan is a Province inhabited by people who worship Mahommet, and have a peculiar language.
 It forms a very great kingdom, and the royalty is hereditary.

 All those of the royal blood are descended from King Alexander and the daughter of King Darius, who was Lord of the vast Empire of Persia.
-And all these kings call themselves in the Saracen tongue Zulcarniain, which is as much as to say Alexander; and this out of regard for Alexander the Great.{1}
+And all these kings call themselves in the Saracen tongue Zulcarniain, which is as much as to say Alexander; and this out of regard for Alexander the Great.

 It is in this province that those fine and valuable gems the Balas Rubies are found.
 They are got in certain rocks among the mountains, and in the search for them the people dig great caves underground, just as is done by miners for silver.
 There is but one special mountain that produces them, and it is called Syghinan.
 The stones are dug on the king’s account, and no one else dares dig in that mountain on pain of forfeiture of life as well as goods; nor may any one carry the stones out of the kingdom.
 But the king amasses them all, and sends them to other kings when he has tribute to render, or when he desires to offer a friendly present; and such only as he pleases he causes to be sold.
 Thus he acts in order to keep the Balas at a high value; for if he were to allow everybody to dig, they would extract so many that the world would be glutted with them, and they would cease to bear any value.
 Hence it is that he allows so few to be taken out, and is so strict in the matter.{2}

 There is also in the same country another mountain, in which azure is found; ’tis the finest in the world, and is got in a vein like silver.
-There are also other 158mountains which contain a great amount of silver ore, so that the country is a very rich one; but it is also (it must be said) a very cold one.{3} It produces numbers of excellent horses, remarkable for their speed.
+There are also other 158mountains which contain a great amount of silver ore, so that the country is a very rich one; but it is also (it must be said) a very cold one.

+It produces numbers of excellent horses, remarkable for their speed.
 They are not shod at all, although constantly used in mountainous country, and on very bad roads.
 [They go at a great pace even down steep descents, where other horses neither would nor could do the like.
 And Messer Marco was told that not long ago they possessed in that province a breed of horses from the strain of Alexander’s horse Bucephalus, all of which had from their birth a particular mark on the forehead.
 This breed was entirely in the hands of an uncle of the king’s; and in consequence of his refusing to let the king have any of them, the latter put him to death.
-The widow then, in despite, destroyed the whole breed, and it is now extinct.{4}]
+The widow then, in despite, destroyed the whole breed, and it is now extinct.{

 The mountains of this country also supply Saker falcons of excellent flight, and plenty of Lanners likewise.
 Beasts and birds for the chase there are in great abundance.
 Good wheat is grown, and also barley without husk.
-They have no olive oil, but make oil from sesamé, and also from walnuts.{5}
+They have no olive oil, but make oil from sesamé, and also from walnuts.

 [In the mountains there are vast numbers of sheep—400, 500, or 600 in a single flock, and all of them wild; and though many of them are taken, they never seem to get aught the scarcer.{6}